 - A questioning session of 25-30 minutes.

 It must be completed in the last six months of the on-programme period.
-It must be face to face (except in exceptional circumstances) and is recorded for quality assurance purposes.
+It must be face-to-face (except in exceptional circumstances) and is recorded for quality assurance purposes.

-The project showcase can be integrated into the academic programme, for example, one module on the Executive MBA is an independent work-based project, which serves as a basis to the project showcase.
+The project showcase can be integrated into the academic programme, for example, one module on the Executive MBA is an independent work-based project, which serves as a basis of the project showcase.
 Whilst the project does not have to be complete by the time the EPA is conducted, it must be a live project.

 The professional discussion is a discussion that takes place between you and the independent assessor from the EPAO.
 During your apprenticeship, you must build and produce a portfolio of evidence which demonstrates how you have achieved and applied the KSBs in your workplace.
 From the portfolio, you will choose a number of key pieces of evidence, cross‐reference them to each competency criterion, and provide a narrative of how the evidence demonstrates your achievement and application of the KSBs in your workplace.